-The first \$2,000 in medical expenses is covered by PIP and any medical bills in excess of \$2,000 are submitted to health insurance carrier for review.
-If the health coverage policy contains deferral language, the health insurance carrier may deny coverage on the grounds that the claimant has MedPay and MedPay will then be responsible for any medical expenses in excess of \$2,000 up to the MedPay policy limits.
-If the MedPay limits are exhausted, PIP coverage will then be required to cover claims up to \$8,000.
-If the health coverage policy does not contain deferral language, the health insurance carrier is responsible for payment of claims in excess of \$2,000, except where the health insurance carrier denies coverage for a legitimate reason, such as the out-of-network example in 2.
-The denied claim is then resubmitted to the motor vehicle insurer for consideration under PIP and, where PIP is not required to pay for a claim that the health insurance carrier denied (for example, because of the claimant's failure to comply with the health coverage policy), the claim must be covered fully by MedPay.
+The first \$2,000 in medical and funeral expenses are covered by PIP and any medical bills in excess of the \$2,000 PIP threshold are submitted to the health insurance carrier.
+The health insurance carrier is responsible for payment of claims in excess of the \$2,000 PIP threshold, except where the health insurance carrier denies coverage for a legitimate reason (e.g., claim for non-covered service).
+After payment is made by the health insurance carrier, the outstanding balance on the claim is then resubmitted to the motor vehicle insurer for consideration under PIP and, where PIP is unavailable or not required to pay for a claim denied by the health insurance carrier (for example, because of the claimant's failure to comply with the terms of the health policy), the claim must be covered by MedPay up to the limits of the MedPay coverage purchased.